Insights

 Benefits of Nonviolent Communication

-• By focusing on underlying needs rather than blame, you will be able to facilitate conflict resolution and reduce defensiveness.
+- By focusing on underlying needs rather than blame, nonviolent communication facilitates conflict resolution and reduces defensiveness.

-• Nonviolent communication can lead to increased self-awareness and emotional intelligence as you learn to identify and express your feelings and needs.
+- Nonviolent communication can lead to increased self-awareness and emotional intelligence as individuals learn to identify and express their feelings and needs.

 Real-life examples of Nonviolent Communication in action